CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 - see the log archive.

 To write a pyATS test script and corresponding testcases, create a `.py` file, import `pyats.aetest` and define your sections.
-Inside any test script, your "CommonSetup" sections runs first at the beginning (eg, to setup connectivity), "Testcases" run in the order that they are defined, and "CommonCleaup" runs at the end of the script.
+Inside, your "CommonSetup" sections runs first at the beginning (eg, to setup connectivity), "Testcases" run in the order that they are defined, and "CommonCleaup" runs at the end of the script.